esmpac/Numerical-Simulation-of-Wave-Propagation-in-a-1D-String/README.md

 ## Output

-The simulation produces a set of plots showing:
+The simulation produces plots showing:

 - Wave propagation over time
 - Evolution of the initial pulse
 - Local zoom of the active region

----
 ---

 ## Discussion